Zacks917/AutoDeco/README.md

 # AutoDeco
-Official Implementation of "THE END OF MANUAL DECODING: TOWARDS TRULY END-TO-END LANGUAGE MODELS"
+Official Implementation of "The End of Manual Decoding: Towards Truly End-to-End Language Models"

 **AutoDeco** is a framework that adds token-level adaptive decoding parameter prediction capabilities to Large Language Models (LLMs).
 By adding lightweight prediction heads on top of pre-trained models, AutoDeco can dynamically predict optimal temperature and top-p parameters for each token during decoding.